javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 ## Rounding

-One of most often operations with numbers is the rounding.
+One of the most used operations when working with numbers is rounding.

-There are following built-in functions for rounding:
+There are several built-in functions for rounding:

 `Math.floor`
 : Rounds down: `3.1` becomes `3`, and `-1.1` becomes `-2`.